Get your Girls on the Run

-Kelly Teeselink grew up in northern Iowa and studied journalism and political science at the University of Iowa, where she now works as marketing coordinator for Recreational Services department.
-She first learned about Girls on the Run when she spotted a few people in brightly colored GOTR t-shirts at a local 5k and quickly became a volunteer coach.
+Kelly Teeselink grew up in northern Iowa and studied journalism and political science at the University of Iowa.
+She first learned about Girls on the Run in 2012 when she spotted a few people in brightly colored GOTR t-shirts at a local 5k and quickly became a volunteer coach.
 “Girls on the Run allows me to share the importance of being active with a generation of girls who are constantly bombarded with negative messages.
 I am thrilled to be apart of an organization that provides young girls the tools to live a confident and healthy lifestyle – something I wish I had at that age,” she says.

 Kelly Wells Sittig is a mom to two outrageously beautiful souls, including a daughter who has benefited from the positive messages and influence of Girls on the Run.
 Kelly spends her work time at the Iowa Cancer Consortium communicating with Iowa citizens, professionals and cancer advocates about how we can all work together to make cancer less of a burden on our state.
 Kelly has degrees in public administration and music from the University of Northern Iowa and is a Certified Communicator in Public Health.
 Running, wellness and girl power are central in Kelly's life and why she finds the Girls on the Run mission so compelling.

 Nick Bergus loves running, and, as the parent of a young Girls on the Run runner, fell in love the program's message and mission.
 He grew up in Iowa City and, after earning his master's from the University of Iowa, now serves as communications director for the City of North Liberty, where he works with the community, media, staff, and elected officials to promote projects and programs and help the community connect with its local government.
 It's taken a quarter century, and marriage to an Iowa City native, but his conversion to Midwesterner is complete; he's accepted that walking tacos are pretty delicious.